Info

 Token monitoring dashboard

-Find all materials, instructions, and tools in the competition page and Train & Learn section.
+Find all materials, instructions, and tools in the competition page and Learn & Train section.

 Token management is a strategic component of the challenge.
 Once your allocated budget is exhausted, it cannot be refilled.
 Use your tokens wisely and plan your approach carefully!

-You can message the AIvengers team via chat (Discord).
+You can message the AI-vengers team via chat (Discord).

 Yes!
 You're free to use any development and execution environment you prefer.